Operation Safehaven (1944–1948): Origins of the Safehaven Project

 Samuel Klaus, special assistant to the Treasury Departments Special Counsel, led an information-gathering trip to Europe to examine the situation in neutral nations Klaus and his associates travelled to Lisbon, Stockholm, London and other countries in Europe advocating for the adoption of the programs aims.
 The objective of the trip was to supply information to Washington regarding German efforts to transfer assets to neutral nations, which Klaus established in his final report in 1944.
 Inner bureaucracies between the Foreign Economic Administration, Department of State and Department of Treasury predominated the trip, at times the Treasury Department was deliberately excluded from participation.

 The FEA, Department of State and Department of Treasury

-Discourse existed between the FEA, Department of State and Department of Treasury regarding who controlled the Safehaven program.
-The Special Areas Branch of the Foreign Economic Administration retained important information about the wartime economic activities of Germany and the neutral nations and proposed the initial idea of the Safehaven program.
+Discourse existed between the FEA, Department of State and Department of Treasury regarding who controlled the Safehaven project.
+The Special Areas Branch of the Foreign Economic Administration retained important information about the wartime economic activities of Germany and the neutral nations and proposed the initial idea of the Safehaven project.
 In 1944, a number of Foreign Economic Administration departments commenced formulating the program.
 Conflict arose between the Foreign Economic Administration and the Treasury and State Department as each agency claimed responsibility and authority over the program.